Learning with the Head, Heart and Hand

 - think clearly and independently

-- feel emotionally connected to their work and the world at large
+- feel emotionally connected to the world at large

-- are willing to take initiative to achieve their goals and to contribute to the world.
+- are willing to take initiative to achieve their goals and to contribute to the society.

 In a Waldorf education teachers provide a learning environment where students engage with topics through active physical engagement, artistic immersion and intellectual diligence.